ckan/ckan/doc/datastore-setup.rst

 The DataStore can be used with a PostgreSQL version prior to 9.0 in *legacy mode*.
 Due to the lack of some functionality, the :meth:`~ckanext.datastore.logic.action.datastore_search_sql` and consequently the :ref:`datastore_search_htsql` cannot be used.
 To enable the legacy mode, remove the declaration of the ``ckan.datastore.read_url``.

-The set-up for legacy mode is analogous to the normal set-up as described in :ref:`installation` with a few changes and consists of the following steps:
+The set-up for legacy mode is analogous to the normal set-up as described above with a few changes and consists of the following steps:

 1. Enable the extension
-2. Do **not** set the ``ckan.datastore.read_url`` which enables legacy mode
+2. The legacy mode is enabled by **not** setting the ``ckan.datastore.read_url``
 #.
 Set-Up the database

     a) Create a separate database